Women with disabilities in Germany face double discrimination at university | DW | 03.07.2021

 Kosanic says as well as the downside, the coronavirus pandemic has opened more doors for people with disabilities at universities.
 Online video conferences are far more easily accessible for people with disabilities, and now virtual field research is a possibility.
 These forms of hybrid work make it harder for universities and employers to argue that they cannot provide suitable workplaces.

 Irmhild Rogalla has years of experience looking at digitalization and accessibility for persons with disabilities.
-The 55-year-old scientist and author is working at the newly-founded Institute for Digital Participation (Institut für Digitale Teilhabe ) at Bremen University.
+The 55-year-old scientist and author is working at the newly-founded Institute for Digital Participation at Bremen University.
 For her online video interview with DW, we are joined by a sign language interpreter.
-"I can speak," explains Dr. Rogalla, "but I don't hear anything."
+"I can speak," explains Rogalla, "but I don't hear anything."
 She has spent years researching ways to meet the needs of people who are deaf, initially developing applications for telephones and later for video conferences.

 She says digitalization is gaining steam, but there has not been enough consideration of factors such as accessibility for people with a disability and data protection.
 As an example, she cites the use of artificial intelligence and self-driving cars: "You'll see these wonderful vehicles not only have no space, they have no ramps for wheelchair users, and the doors don't even stay open long enough for someone with a walker to get in."
 She says that it is not down to any malign intent — but most of these innovations are developed by young, white men, for young, white men, without any thought about inclusion.